tuiwidgets/tuiwidgets/doc/ZPalette.rst

    .. cpp:function:: ZColor getColor(ZWidget *targetWidget, ZImplicitSymbol x)

       Return a named color for a target widget.
-      If the color was not defined it returns red (#ff0000) as placeholder.
+      If the color was not defined it returns red (``#ff0000``) as placeholder.

-      This is the backend for :cpp:func:`ZColor Tui::ZWidget::getColor(const ZImplicitSymbol &x)`.
+      This is the backend for :cpp:func:`ZColor Tui::ZWidget::getColor(const ZImplicitSymbol &x)`, which applications should use instead.
-      It is usually easier to use the wrapper in ZWidget.

 Palette Symbols